zoobzio/zbz/ARCHITECTURE.md

 ### **Phase 1: Core Services (Completed)**
 - ✅ Cache service with universal contract pattern
-- ✅ Hodor service updated to match cache pattern
+- ✅ Depot service updated to match cache pattern

 ### **Phase 2: Provider Updates (In Progress)**
-- 🔄 Update all hodor providers to universal config
+- 🔄 Update all depot providers to universal config
 - ⏳ Update all zlog providers to universal config
 - ⏳ Add flux integration to all services